 Some child welfare specialists work in a particular area, such as child abuse investigation or adoption services.

 Child welfare specialists work in a variety of settings, including local or state government offices.
 They may travel to visit with clients and work flexible schedules.

 Child Welfare Specialist Potential Salary Range

-Numerous factors can influence potential salary ranges and employment opportunities, including a candidate’s work history and educational qualifications, as well as regional market conditions, and the type and size of employer.
+Numerous factors can influence potential salary ranges and employment opportunities, including a candidate’s work history and educational qualifications, as well as regional market conditions, and the type and size of the employer.

-Educational requirements for child welfare specialists vary based on the type and size of employer, although a first step can be to attain a bachelor’s degree in Applied Psychology with a concentration in Child Advocacy.
+Educational requirements for child welfare specialists vary based on the type and size of the employer, although a first step can be to attain a BA in Applied Psychology with a Concentration in Child Advocacy.
 Coursework typically includes an introduction to psychology, multicultural issues, lifespan development and psychology, learning and motivation, and critical issues in child advocacy.

 A degree program in applied psychology should prepare graduates to: